akshay-nm/akshay-nm/README.md

 - ⚡ Fun fact: ...
 -->
 Friends know me as UX-Pirate, because I have a knack for figuring out the easiest way to expose a feature!
-That being said, I've never been interested in UX.

 I like problems which force me to think and push me beyond what I already know. 🤓
 But it's also good to know things ones a while... 😎